skalldri/mips-verilog/README.md

 # mips-verilog
 This is a simplified MIPS processor that I built with Arthur Kam for a course at the University of Waterloo.

+Please note: all code in this repository was written by either Stuart Alldritt or Arthur Kam.
+No example code or starter files were used during the course.
+All test programs and sample test cases provided during the course have been removed from this repository.

 # Processor
 The processor is a fully-pipelined MIPS processor.
 It has no branch prediction.
 It has the standard MIPS bypass paths (M/X, W/M, W/X).
 Bubbles are generated on when a data element is used in the instruction immediately following a LW/LB instruction.